 - Guests must always be accompanied by and signed in by the Resident host. - Guests must be aware of, and comply with, the Residence Agreement and Residence Standards.
-Each Resident host assumes complete responsibility for unacceptable behaviour by any of their quests. - Guests may be asked to leave and may be banned from Residence if the Residence Standards are not followed. - The maximum number of guests allowed is one per room occupant.
+Each Resident host assumes complete responsibility for unacceptable behaviour by any of their quests. - Guests may be asked to leave and may be banned from Residence if the Residence Standards are not followed. - The maximum number of guests allowed is one per room occupant. - Where applicable, roommates must mutually consent to the accommodation of an overnight guest.

-- Where applicable, roommates must mutually consent to the accommodation of an overnight quest. - Residents, with or without a roommate, may not have their guests stay longer than two consecutive nights, to a maximum of four times per semester. - Guests who do not hold a current Residence Agreement are not permitted in residence during 23hour quiet hours or during Orientation Week.
+- Residents, with or without a roommate, may not have their guests stay longer than two consecutive nights, to a maximum of four times per semester. - Guests who do not hold a current Residence Agreement are not permitted in residence during 23 hour quiet hours or during Orientation Week. - Student Housing may enact temporary modifications to the guest policy to ensure the safety and security of the community (i.e. for special events or due to emergency purposes).
+Any temporary changes to the guest policy will be communicated to all residents in advance.